google-ai-edge/mediapipe/mediapipe/docs/install.md

       //mediapipe/java/...:all

     android_sdk_platform: android-29

+    sync_flags:
+      --host_crosstool_top=@bazel_tools//tools/cpp:toolchain
     ```

 8. Select `Bazel` | `Sync` | `Sync project with Build files`.

-    Note: Even after doing step 4, if you still see the error:
-    `"no such package '@androidsdk//': Either the path
+    Note: Even after doing step 4, if you still see the error: `"no such package
-    attribute of android_sdk_repository or the ANDROID_HOME environment variable
+    '@androidsdk//': Either the path attribute of android_sdk_repository or the
-    must be set."`, please modify the **WORKSPACE** file to point
+    ANDROID_HOME environment variable must be set."`, please modify the
-    to your SDK and NDK library locations, as below:
+    **WORKSPACE** file to point to your SDK and NDK library locations, as below:

     ```
     android_sdk_repository(